We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 I love that so much.
 It’s so important to have a greater purpose in the work that we do, and it’s so inspiring that your son, at such a young age, is feeling the weight of the world on his shoulders, and wants to help in any way he can.
 You are truly an amazing role model for your children!
 How do you balance being a surgeon, a business owner/founder, a mother and wife, among other things?

-I’m so glad that you asked me this question because like a lot of other women who are building companies, who are involved in multiple things, they’re always feeling like there’s a million tasks that they need to get done in a day, and they’re barely making through the 24 hours that they have.
+I’m so glad that you asked me this question because like a lot of other women who are building companies, who are involved in multiple things, they’re always feeling like there are a million tasks that they need to get done in a day, and they’re barely making through the 24 hours that they have.

 I have been there for the last two decades of my life where I was constantly trying to be a surgeon, daughter, wife, daughter in-law, and then a mother, and there’s so much that goes into being a female and having responsibilities.
 I was always trying to attain this work-life balance.